-A few months ago, we talked about latency as a key differentiator between web conferencing tools (e.g. GoToMeeting, WebEx, Adobe Connect) and webcasting software like Panopto.
-Since then, we’ve gotten additional questions about other differences in the capabilities and user experience of these two technologies.
+Recently, we talked about latency as a key differentiator between web conferencing tools (e.g. GoToMeeting, WebEx, Adobe Connect) and webcasting software like Panopto.
+Since then, we’ve received additional questions about other differences in the capabilities and user experience of these two technologies.

-So last week, Eric Burns and I sat down to discuss three questions on the topic:
+So last week, Eric Burns and I sat down to discuss three questions on the topic of webcasting:

 First, there are different requirements and levels of complexity when connecting to a web conference and a webcast.
 Many popular web conferencing solutions require client software to be downloaded for someone to participate, while webcasts can typically be viewed from within any web browser.